Juanita Broaddrick

 Juanita Broaddrick (born December 13, 1942) is an American former nursing home administrator.
-She alleged that she was raped by U.S. President Bill Clinton on April 25, 1978, when he was the Attorney General of Arkansas.
-Clinton's attorney, David E. Kendall, stated it "never happened" on his client's behalf, and Clinton declined to comment further on the issue.
+She alleged that she was raped by U.S. politician Bill Clinton on April 25, 1978, when he was the Attorney General of Arkansas.
+Clinton's attorney, David E. Kendall, stated on his client's behalf that it "never happened", and Clinton declined to comment further on the issue.

 It had been recorded in a letter prepared by a Republican rival of Clinton's around 1992, but Broaddrick refused to speak to news media until 1999.
 In a sworn statement in 1997 with the placeholder name "Jane Doe #5", Broaddrick filed an affidavit with Paula Jones's lawyers stating there were unfounded rumors and stories circulating "that Mr. Clinton had made unwelcome sexual advances toward me in the late seventies. ...
 These allegations are untrue".
 She then recanted that statement to investigators of potential misconduct by Clinton led by Kenneth Starr, while insisting at the time that Clinton had not pressured or bribed her in any way.
 Starr declined to further investigate the issue, and mentioned it only in a footnote of his final report.

 Speculation continued that Broaddrick had more to say on the matter, and in an interview with Dateline NBC that aired on February 24, 1999, Broaddrick discussed the matter in public for the first time, this time saying that Clinton had raped her, which a lawyer for Clinton denied to be true.
 Broaddrick's claims returned to public attention in relation to the 2016 Hillary Clinton presidential campaign and the 2017 Me Too movement.
 She wrote a memoir repeating the allegation in 2018.